-174. Paragraph 3 amends the Criminal Procedure (Scotland) Act 1995 to specify that before imposing or varying a Restricted Movement Requirement as part of a Community Payback Order, the report that the court is required to consider must be written, and must include information on the suitability of the proposed place (i.e. the address at which the monitoring is to be conducted) with specific reference to the offender's compliance and risk of reoffending.
-It further amends the 1995 Act to specify that before imposing or varying a restriction of liberty order, the report that the court is required to consider must be written, and must include information on the suitability of what is proposed (with specific reference to the offender's compliance to the offender's compliance and risk of reoffending.
+166.179.
+Paragraph 34 amends sections 227ZG(2), 227ZH(2), 245A(6) and 245E(4A) of the 1995 Actthe Criminal Procedure (Scotland) Act 1995 to specify that before imposing or varying a Rrestricted Mmovement Rrequirement as part of a person's Community Payback OrderCPO, and before ,imposing or varying a restriction of liberty order, the report that the court is required to consider must be written, and must include information on the suitability of the proposed place at which the offenderpersonoffender's movements are to be restricted. (i.e. the address at which the monitoring is to be conducted) with specific reference to the offender's relevant person's compliance and risk of reoffending.
+It further amends the 1995 Act to specify that before imposing or varying a restriction of liberty order, the report that the court is required to consider must be written, and must include information on the suitability of what is proposed (with specific reference to the offender's relevant person's compliance and risk of reoffending).